spra85/jasmine-ember-testing/README.md

 - Added underscore.js to implement equivalent toBeDeepEqual matcher that is in QUnit.
 Really should just implement a stand alone deepEqual function

+- Add Travis CI build

+- Add support for Jasmine 2.0

+### Running Tests

+Need to add a headless test suite.
+For the time being just open the spec/index.html file in a browser.

 ## Contributing